Rocket mass heater: Pebble style

 Invented by Paul Wheaton in 2010, a pebble-style rocket mass heater uses pebbles and rocks to facilitate its thermal mass.
 Compared to cob style rocket mass heaters, pebble style heaters weigh less, allowing them to be moved and modified easily.
 The lightweight design also makes them more suitable for installing in places that have wood floor.
 A pebble core also provides a different aesthetic look compared to cob.

 Components

-"J-style" combustion unit of a Rocket mass heater profile view (top) and top down view (bottom).
-1: Wood feed.
+J-style combustion unit of a rocket mass heater, profile view (top) and top-down view (bottom).
+1: Fuel feed.
 2: Burn tunnel.
 3: Heat riser.
 5: Fire box (comprising the fuel feed, burn tunnel and heat riser).
 4 and 6: Downdraft bell / barrel.
 7: Manifold.

 Different types of rocket mass heaters are made with different components and different materials for specific purposes.
-All types of rocket mass heaters have three main components, named a wood feed, a heat riser and heat exchange mass.
+All types of rocket mass heaters have three main components: a wood feed, a heat riser and a heat exchange mass.
 Depending on the design, a rocket mass heater can have different architecture within these components, and may also contain several other components designed for different purposes.